Marjorie Ziegler

-Marjorie Ziegler (1956–2018) was a naturalist and conservation advocate from Honolulu County, Hawaii.
+Marjorie Fern Yasue Ziegler (January 14, 1956 – October 10, 2018) was a naturalist and conservation advocate from Honolulu County, Hawaii.
 Alongside a number of other environmental initiatives, she served as executive director of the Conservation Council for Hawaii for 15 years.

 Early life

-Marjorie Fern Yasue Ziegler was born on January 14, 1956, in Berkeley, California.
+Ziegler was born on January 14, 1956, in Berkeley, California.
 From age 10, she was raised in Kaneohe, Hawaii, where her love for nature quickly evolved.

 Her mother, Kaye, was raised in Kyoto, Japan and developed a love for animals.
 Her father, Alan, served as the director of the Bishop Museum's Division of Vertebrate Zoology, leaving a legacy that included discoveries of native bird species and a book on Hawaii's natural history.

 Growing up, Ziegler had a variety of pets, including those that were domesticated and semi-wild.
 Additionally, her father would occasionally store animal specimens in the family freezer, which were clearly labeled as unsuitable for consumption.

-Marjorie joined expeditions with her father in the Sierras, which lead to a conservation ethic that later became evident in her advocacy for Hawaii's native flora and fauna.
+Marjorie joined expeditions with her father in the Sierras, which led to a conservation ethic that later became evident in her advocacy for Hawaii's native flora and fauna.